 Why the Human Factor Decides

-The actual dividing line between successful and failed engineering partnerships doesn't run along technology stacks or development budgets.
-It runs along method awareness, dialogue ability, and the willingness of both sides to share real responsibility.
+A widespread startup assumption — "if the technology is right, the product is right" — is false, and it costs teams real resources every year.
+The dividing line between partnerships that ship scalable, robust products and those that end in technical debt doesn't run along tech stacks or budgets.
+It runs along method awareness, dialogue, and the willingness of both sides to share real responsibility.

-Frequently Asked Questions on Engineering Partnership
+Frequently Asked Questions

 What distinguishes an engineering partnership from classical outsourcing?

-What mistakes should founders avoid in engineering partnerships?
+What mistakes should founders avoid?

 How can a partnership accelerate market entry?